 Startup Saveabhi is on a mission to make the young generation familiar with the savings and investments culture right from early ages.
-It claims to be a 21st century piggy bank version for millenials, the app helps users save and invest even their little earnings.
+It claims to be a 21st-century piggy bank version for millennials, the app helps users save and invest even their little earnings.

 At a glance

 These days technology is changing the way we live, finance is no way behind.
-Since two years, fintech has been most growing sector in India.
-Over 400+ fintech startups have taken birth since 2016, making India the world’s fastest growing fintech ecosystem.
-Second place has been occupied by U.S which has 305 new startups.
-From money lending platforms, tech advisory firms to digital payments, fintech have been simplifying our lives and growing wealth through the power of technology.
+Since two years, Fintech has been the most growing sector in India.
+Over 400+ Fintech startups have taken birth since 2016, making India the world’s fastest-growing Fintech ecosystem.
+Second place has been occupied by the U.S which has 305 new startups.
+From money lending platforms, tech advisory firms to digital payments, Fintech have been simplifying our lives and growing wealth through the power of technology.

 One such startup is Saveabhi.

 ” Younger generation have endless desires to spend the money.
 Spending money has been common in their lives.
-So by the time they hit mid-30s, they realise about importance of savings.
+So by the time they hit the mid-30s, they realize the importance of savings.
 Then starts the tension in lives which disrupts the happiness of quotient.
 Busy schedule, lack of knowledge in savings and investments are the two main reasons, diverting their focus from savings and investment,” Priyank Barthwal adds.

 Saveabhi offers two schemes in mutual funds.
-The first one is for those who don’t want too risk and are comfortable with lower returns.
-The second scheme is aggressive one who want to get higher returns.
+The first one is for those who don’t want to risk and are comfortable with lower returns.
+The second scheme is the aggressive one who wants to get higher returns.